-South Africa was quite different from other British African territory.
-So many peoples, many who cordially deplored each other, suggests the enormity of Churchill’s task.
+South Africa was quite different from other British African territories.
+So many peoples, many of whom cordially deplored each other, suggests the enormity of Churchill’s task.
 Yet he was certain of the right tactic.
 Make the Boers “one of the foundations of our position in South Africa.”
-Then “we shall be building upon the rock.”12
+Then “we shall be building upon the rock.”

 “Caution in the direction of change”

 Pro-native, Churchill was on the “radical wing” of the Liberal Party, but even that wing had its prejudices.
 South Africa’s “large coloured population,” he said, “should enjoin greater caution in the direction of political change.”
 He favored “party government…upon racial lines.
 It is so at the Cape.”
-In the British Cape Colony, qualified blacks voted.12
+In the British Cape Colony, qualified whites and blacks could vote.